 - Add CSS styling to add the graphics and typography to match the mockup.

 - Test the behavior the available browsers.

-- Submit final coded site on or before the deadline date.
+- Submit final coded site for Step 5 sign-off on or before the deadline date.

 - Mind maps

 - Mood boards-how they are used...listen to this discussion from the Reflex Blue Show podcast.
 For the full context, here is the whole show.
 Paul Boag explains why he uses mood boards in this Smashing Magazine article.
 This article gives 24 practical tips; also, here is a short explantion.
 A simple template.